vatlab/vat-docs/content/Documentation/vtools Commands/admin.md

 Sometimes when you get a bunch of data, look everywhere in the folder and emails, and cannot find any information regarding the reference genome used to call the variants.
 In this case, you can import your data using the most likely build of reference genome (`hg19`), and use command `vtools admin --validate_build` to check if you have made the correct assumption.

-(:toggleexample Examples: Validate the reference genome used in a project:) Let us create a project and get some test data
+<details><summary> Examples: Validate the reference genome used in a project</summary> Let us create a project and get some test data

     % vtools init test
     % vtools admin --load_snapshot vt_testData